Freitag, 27. Juni 2008

 EM - Soccer-Fun or (online) War of Nations?

-.
+First: Sorry, if this soccer dress really exist.
 This entry won't be any offence against any team of the world.
 I just choosed this pic because it fits according to the topic.

 Second: First I really thought to write this all in German, because it seemed to be an Austria - Germany problem.
 But probably it is not, so this should be written in English to compass more people.